 - candy thermometer

-- Combine milk, cream, and salt in a large (non-reactive—> stainless steel) pot and place over medium high heat.
+- Combine the milk, heavy cream, and salt in a large non-reactive (stainless steel) pot and place over medium-high heat.

-- Using a candy thermometer, preferably one that clips to the side of the pot, bring mixture to 190 degrees Fahrenheit, stirring occasionally with a spoon to prevent the milk was scorching on the bottom of the pan.
+- Using a candy thermometer, preferably one that can be clipped to the side of the pot, bring the mixture to 190°F (88°C), stirring occasionally with a spoon to prevent the milk was scorching on the bottom of the pot.

-- Remove pot from the heat and pour in the lemon juice.
-Stir once or twice to incorporate and allow to sit (without disturbing) for an additional 10 minutes.
+- Once the milk mixture has reached temperature, remove from the heat and pour in the lemon juice.
+Stir once or twice to incorporate and allow mixture to sit - without disturbing - for an additional 10 minutes.

-- Transfer ricotta to a container and use immediately or refrigerate for up to 2-3 days.
+- Transfer ricotta to a container and use immediately or refrigerate for up to 2 to 3 days.